 4. Weatherization Assistance Program (WAP)

-WAP assists lower-income households in making their houses energy efficient so that they save energy costs.
+WAP provides assistance to the lower-income households in making their houses energy efficient so that they save energy costs.
 The services include fixing or replacing the heating furnaces, enhancing the insulation, sealing the air leaks, and others.
 One can take advantage of the benefits of a reduced energy bill and make their home more comfortable by using this program as a senior citizen.

 5. The Community Development Block Grant (CDBG)